crackcomm/ocaml-boxroot/README.md

 ```
 $ make run-globroots TEST_MORE=1
 ---
-gc: 1.49s
+gc: 1.45s
 ---
-boxroot: 1.48s
+boxroot: 1.32s
 ---
-ocaml: 1.40s
+ocaml: 1.35s
 ---
-dll_boxroot: 1.27s
+dll_boxroot: 1.29s
 ---
 rem_boxroot: 1.29s
 ---
 generational: 1.11s
 ---
-global: 1.25s
+global: 1.34s
 ---
 ```

 In this benchmark, there are about 67000 minor collections and 40000 major collections.
-List-based and remembered-set implementations perform well, whereas `boxroot` is slower.
-This is due to the fact that it can have to scan on the order of a full memory pool at every minor collection even if there are only a few young roots, for a pool size currently chosen large (16KB).
-Nevertheless, the overhead per minor collection is only about 2µs.
+List-based and remembered-set-based implementations are expected to perform well, whereas `boxroot` has to scan on the order of a full memory pool at every minor collection even if there are only a few young roots, for a pool size currently chosen large (16KB).
+This overhead would have been noticeable in this benchmark, but it has been reduced thanks to an optimisation brought to scanning during minor collection.

 ### Local roots benchmark